Care Tips

 2. A new bed: A new bed means a different balance of support and comfort, which affects everything in your sleep zone.
 Your old pillow might not sit as you need it to anymore, and that could be a big sign it’s time for a change.

-Signs It’s Time to Replace Your Pillow
+Signs It’s Time To Replace Your Pillow

 The 1 to 2-year replacement timeline is a general guideline and not always accurate for each individual or pillow.
 You may need to consider replacing your pillow early if it’s no longer meeting your needs or causing other issues.